markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 ## The timeout for turning off the light is too short/long

 There is no hardcoded timeout built in to this configuration.

-I would recommend taking a closer look at the motion sensors you are using and try to reconfigure them if possible.
+The sensor input is applied immediately when detected.
+If the detection is not working as expected I would recommend taking a closer look at the motion sensors you are using.
+Some let you reconfigure them, others are just bad.
 If you are not using the sensors mentioned above I highly recommend checking them out as they have been flawless for me and good presence detection is crucial for a good user experience.

+Of course you can also modify this configuration to add a timeout yourself to make non-optimal sensors work better.

 ## The light does not change brightness when on during state changes (f.ex. day -> transition)